A 30-minute dinner, all cooked in the same pan, this Pan Roasted Pork Tenderloin packs flavor, color AND convenience into your dinner-time routine!

 - Place the skillet on the stove, and heat to medium high.

-- Sprinkle the surface with the flour and whisk in the chicken stock gradually.
+- Sprinkle the surface with the 1 tablespoon all-purpose flour and whisk in the 1 cup chicken stock gradually.
 Season with salt and pepper and cook until gravy is thickened.

 - Slice the pork tenderloin and pour gravy over the top.